 Terrence talks with Hamed Mazrouei – CEO and Leblanc Meneses – CTO of Improving Restaurants.
-They discuss how they have built out a platform for restaurants to utilize in tracking customer satisfaction.
-Their vision is to reinvent the restaurants industry by creating a single platform that integrates with existing tool sets.
+They have built a technology platform for restaurants to track customer satisfaction in real-time.
+Their vision is to reinvent the restaurant industry by creating a single platform that integrates with existing toolsets.

 So you think you need a CMS?

 Let’s start off by answering the question of what is a CMS?
 CMS stands for content management system, which is an application that’s designed around allowing a user to go in and manage the content for their website.
 Content management systems come in a wide variety of styles and complexities depending upon your usage requirements.
 In future posts we will come back and visit different CMS systems and explain what their best uses are, but first in this initial article we talk about the tell-tell signs to help you identify if you need a content management system.

 So you’re looking to get a website built and you’re worried about security.
 Well, now’s the time to look at how you’d like to get that website built, because many of the basic website-building languages have varying levels of security available.
 Now this article is not here to discuss the details in great depth, but it will give you a basic overview of some of the basic ideas around security and how the different languages handle them.

 I recently read an article (by Nir Eyal) that really resonates, starting with his desire “to get back to learning from what the company did right instead of debating what its bankers did wrong”